 Fine Accommodations Just Outside of Bozeman

-The Trout Lodge has four downstairs guest rooms with contemporary furnishings, king-sized beds or two twin beds, private bathrooms with large walk-in showers and flat-screen televisions.
+The Trout Lodge has four downstairs guest rooms with contemporary furnishings, king-sized beds or two twin beds, private bathrooms with large walk-in showers, and flat-screen televisions.
 These rooms open onto covered patios with views of the pond.
-The upstairs two-bedroom suite offers sleeping accommodations for up to six guests, two bathrooms, a wet bar, entertainment room and a private deck overlooking the pond and framing the Spanish Peaks.
+The upstairs two-bedroom suite offers sleeping accommodations for up to six guests, two bathrooms, a wet bar, an entertainment room, and a private deck overlooking the pond and framing the Spanish Peaks.

 Food and Beverages

-The chefs feature creative Montana cuisine.
-The full-service bar offers an extensive wine list.
-Homemade creations characterize the restaurant fare; innovative cocktails are designed from scratch.
+The chefs feature creative Montana cuisine, a blend of homemade cooking and restaurant fare.
+The full-service bar offers an extensive wine list, with innovative cocktails created onsite.
 You will find a hand-picked selection of Montana microbrews, a full selection of premier liquors, and outstanding wines to accompany your meal.
 The wine list boasts unique selections from around the globe with more than 120 bottles to choose from.
 Each aspect of dinner at the Lodge is made from in-house ingredients; from the bread baked daily to Chef Craig’s famous huckleberry ice cream.
 The culinary team works exceptionally hard to bring an array of Montana products to your table.

 Non-Angling Activities and Options